dwp/alexa-pension-skill/README.md

 # alexa-pension-skill
 This is an Alexa skill that lets users find out what their pension age in the UK is.
 The goal of this project was to experiment with Alexa and to find out how to implement a multi-turn Alexa skill.

 We're using the [alexa-SDK for nodejs ](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs "alexa-SDK for nodejs ").
 Amazon also has a [Java SDK](https://github.com/amzn/alexa-skills-kit-java "SDK for Java") and [python / Flask SDK](https://github.com/amzn/alexa-skills-kit-java "python / Flask SDK").
-All SDKs can be run on AWS Lambda.
-Lambda is an AWS service that let you directly run functions in the cloud without running or managing a server.
+All SDKs can be run on AWS Lambda which is an AWS service that let you directly run functions in the cloud without running or managing a server.
 Hereby you only pay for the time your function runs.

 ## Assets